kinshotomoya/go-filesystem/README.md

 - [ ] fix code to run other linux command `mv`
 - [ ] fix code to run other linux command `tree`
 - [ ] fix code to access not only localstack but also other cloud storage
-- [ ] fix code to umount directory whebn kill go process
+- [ ] fix code to umount directory when kill go process
 - [ ] go cli